 In our system, the user first selects the paint that will give rise to the desired type of surface deformation (i.e. the user adjusts $\alpha$ , $\beta$ , and $\gamma$ ) and then chooses a 2D image to use as the brush.
+Some brush bitmaps we have found useful are shown in Figure 7.
 Next, the user directly paints the model by drawing in the image plane with the selected brush.

 Additionally, we give the user direct control over the paint's pigment vector, p.
 In our current implementation, the direction of advective velocity (if any) can be taken as the surface normal where the paint was applied to the model, the viewing vector for the camera position at the time the paint is applied, or as an arbitrary global vector.
 These options help easily express directed motion of the surface.
-One application of defining the pigment vector at each point to be the current surface normal is embossing (Figure 4).
+One application of defining the pigment vector at each point to be the current surface normal is embossing (Figure 8).